axibase/atsd-jdbc/insert.md

 ## Tables

-Because new metrics are automatically registered by the database, there is no need to create metrics ahead of time in order to insert records into a new table.
+Because new metrics are automatically registered by the database, there is no need to create metrics ahead of time to insert records into a new table.

 ```sql
 /*